adapt-it/adapt-it-mobile/_pages/adapting.md

 ![Selection]({{ site.baseurl }}/assets/img/sel.gif)

-Once you have selected the words you want to translate, click the Phrase button in either the title bar or from the More Actions (...) dropdown menu.
+Once you have selected the words you want to translate, tap the Phrase button in either the title bar or from the More Actions (...) dropdown menu.
 You should see the words combine into a single phrase, with a new target edit field just below it.
 Type in the equivalent phrase in the target language.

 ## To move to the next / previous edit field

-Click on the Next [ <- ] and Previous [ -> ] buttons, that allow you to go to the previous and next untranslated fields, respectively.
+Tap on the Next [ <- ] and Previous [ -> ] buttons, that allow you to go to the previous and next untranslated fields, respectively.

 ----